Should You Fast-Draft Your Novel?

-Fast-drafting is literally the process of writing the first draft of your novel (or short story, novella, etc.) as quickly as possible.
-No hesitation.
-No excuses.
-No editing-as-you-go.
+If you think the term "fast-drafting" is pretty self-explanatory, you'd be correct.
+Fast-drafting is quite literally the process of writing the first draft of your novel (or short story, novella, etc.) as quickly as possible.
+No hesitation, no excuses, no editing-as-you-go.

 - You complete a full first-draft in very little time.

-- You don't spend precious writing time perfecting scenes you'll only cut in editing.
+- You don't spend precious writing time perfecting scenes you'll only cut or change in editing.

-- You often have to re-write or polish everything during editing.
+- You'll likely have to re-write every last line during editing.

 - You may experience burnout after so many days of fast, fierce writing.